A frontier town's faith is weaponized against them when evil arrives draped in holy linen.

 But does something more insidious than prophecy lurk behind the visitor’s words?
-The question lingers on the minds of the town’s bartender, sheriff, and young deputy as storms both literal and allegorical fall upon them.
+The question lingers in the minds of the town’s bartender, sheriff, and young deputy as storms both literal and allegorical fall upon them.
 Can they overcome a rising tide of illusion, misdirection, and mass-hysteria before the flames of conviction burn Bastion to ash?

 Told in evocative yet focused prose, American Petrichor pulls inspiration from Germany’s 1534 Munster Rebellion to remind us just how easily man’s institutions—and the people that build them—can mistake malevolence for providence.
 It will appeal to readers of The Fisherman, Blood Meridian, and The Devil All the Time.